 The remembrance poppy is especially prominent in the UK in the weeks leading up to Remembrance Sunday.
 They are sold by The Royal British Legion for its “Poppy Appeal” and it is seen as befitting for public figures to wear one, which some have berated as “poppy fascism”.
 The poppy is especially controversial in Northern Ireland and most Irish nationalists and Irish Catholics refuse to wear one due to the actions of the British Army during The Troubles.
 There has also been controversy over their introduction to the world of sport.

-The artwork for this pattern was created by ToxicCandiez of Deviant Art, who very kindly gave us permission to turn it into a cross stitch pattern to use for fundraising for the Royal British Legion’s Red Poppy Appeal.
+The artwork for this pattern was created by ToxicCandiez of Deviant Art, who very kindly gave me permission to turn it into a cross stitch pattern to use for fundraising for the Royal British Legion’s Red Poppy Appeal.
 This pattern also comes with backstitch lettering saying the more traditional “Lest we forget”.